jppadhi/AWS-CLI/README.md

 aws_access_key_id=MYACCESKEY
 aws_secret_access_key=MYSECRETKEY
 ```
-specified above, you need to tell aws-cli where to find it.
+You need to tell aws-cli where to find it.
 Do this by setting the appropriate environment variable:

 ```
 $ export AWS_SHARED_CREDENTIALS_FILE=/path/to/shared_credentials_file
 ```
-To use a config file, create an INI formatted file like this:
+To use a config file, create an INI formatted file:

 ```[default]
 aws_access_key_id=<default access key>